Azure/azure-powershell/documentation/preview/Features.md

 - [ETag Support](#etag-support)

 ## Cmdlet Consistency
 The Az 4.0 preview uses a cmdlet generator to create many of the cmdlets.
-One of the benefits of this as that cmdlets have consistent names, consistent parameter types, and consistent functionality, both within a service and between services.
+One of the benefits of this is that cmdlets have consistent names, consistent parameter types, and consistent functionality, both within a service and between services.
-Some of the new features consistently shared by cmdlets.
+Some of the new features consistently shared by cmdlets include the following.
 - Piping from Get- cmdlets for a resource into other Action cmdlets for the same resource
 - Piping from Get-AzResource to all other resource cmdlets
 - Subscription parameters across all cmdlets that operate on resources